-This is a Community Identified Project included and prioritized in the California Air Resources Board (CARB) and District adopted Community Emission Reduction Programs (CERP) for Stockton.
-The Car Share Program is part of California Climate Investments, a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy and improving public health and the environment - particularly in disadvantaged communities.
+These are This is a Community Identified Projects included and prioritized in the California Air Resources Board (CARB) and District adopted Community Emission Reduction Programs (CERP) for Stockton and Shafter.
+The Electric Mobility Car Share (E-Mobility) Program is part of California Climate Investments, a statewide initiative that puts billions of Cap-and-Trade dollars to work reducing greenhouse gas emissions, strengthening the economy and improving public health and the environment - particularly in disadvantaged communities.

 The goal of this CERP is to fund the deployment of electric vehicles and installation of electric vehicle supply equipment (EVSE) infrastructure in disadvantaged communities implacted by poor air quality and other environmental factors.
-The introduction of clean transportation alternatives through car sharing and vanpooling services in the Stockton AB 617 community would help reduce emissions and demonstrate the effectiveness of these services at more affordable rates to the users.
-Car Share programs provide options for residents to reduce the use of gas-powered vehicles, providing a benefit to community residents by reducing NOx and VOC emissions that would otherwise occur.
+The introduction of clean transportation alternatives through car sharing and vanpooling services in the Stockton and Shafter-communities community would help reduce emissions and demonstrate the effectiveness of these services at more affordable rates to the users.
+E-Mobility Car Share programs provide options for residents to reduce the use of gas-powered vehicles, providing a benefit to community residents by reducing NOx and VOC emissions that would otherwise occur.